Skip To Main Content

 This newsletter highlights a variety of positive and informational topics from throughout the Monticello School District this past month.
 It also features a letter from Superintendent Olson and some upcoming activities information.

-March Magic Happenings Newsletter
+November 2025 Magic Happenings Newsletter

 Check out our latest Magic Happenings Newsletter!